 Let’s examine the word itself.
 A bladder is a sack (of sorts) and wort is an Olde English word that means plant.
 This sounds simple enough, right?
 However, the bladderwort is anything but simple.

-A bladderwort is a carnivorous plant that is found in swamps, lakes and streams.
+Bladderwort is a carnivorous plant that is found in swamps, lakes, and streams.
 There are hundreds of different varieties of bladderworts but they all function in basically the same way.
 The bladders are traps that are a part of the underwater structure where the plant catches and processes its food source.
 Special bacteria and enzymes inside these sacks break down and aid in the digestion of its food.
-The staple diet of a bladderwort includes: small animals like; insects and their larvae, water fleas, mosquito larvae, crayfish and EVEN small tadpoles.
+The staple diet of bladderwort includes small animals like; insects and their larvae, water fleas, mosquito larvae, crayfish, and EVEN small tadpoles.
 How amazing is THAT-a plant that eats animals?!
 It sounds like something out of a Sci-Fi movie and we have them right here in our swamp!

 The bladderwort plays another significant role in the ecosystem of our swamp.
-It provides a place for swamp critters to lay their eggs and shelter for animals like turtles, salamanders and bull frogs.
-While the bladderwort is not a main staple of any creature’s diet, there are a few animals that occasionally feed on them such as wood ducks and turtles.
+It provides a place for swamp critters to lay their eggs and shelter for animals like turtles, salamanders, and bullfrogs.
+While the bladderwort is not the main staple of any creature’s diet, there are a few animals that occasionally feed on them such as wood ducks and turtles.

 Why not make a trip to the Swamp to check out these magnificent animal eating plants today?
 Call or go online to make your reservation.
 We’ll see you in the swamp!